Example for single patient to convert using the unified DataSplitter API with custom dataset¶

 Convert patient data to string¶

-We start by generating random "splits" in the patient trajectory.
+We start by generating random "splits" in the patient trajectory using the unified DataSplitter.get_splits_from_patient_with_target method.
+This ensures that both forecasting and event splits use the same anchor points in time.
 We can make multiple relevant samples from each patient trajectory (e.g. depending on when the therapy started), and also to predict different variables (e.g. neutrophils/hemoglobin/... for forecasting, death/progression/metastases/next treatment for event).

 patient_data,